-Sine wave inverters have a transformer that softens their shape, making it look a bit more like a sine wave.
-An excellent technique to achieve this is to use the PWM technique making the main sinusoidal component much larger than the higher harmonics.
+Sine wave inverters have a transformer that softens their shape making it look a little more like a sine wave.
+A good technique to achieve this is to use the PWM technique, making the main sinusoidal component much larger than the higher harmonics.

-The square waveform generated by these devices has the problem of being rich in higher harmonics, while the mains sine wave is devoid of it.
+The square waveform generated by these devices has the problem of being rich in higher harmonics, while the sine wave of the power grid is devoid of them.

-It is the type of current used throughout the world and, therefore, gives a point of normality.
+It is the type of current that is used throughout the world and, therefore, gives a point of normality.

-It facilitates the purchase of household appliances to be able to access the most efficient ones.
+It makes it easier to purchase appliances to be able to access the ones that are most efficient.

-It allows for maintaining stable values of voltage and waveform, despite the variability of the state of charge of the batteries.
+It allows maintaining stable voltage and waveform values, despite the variability of the batteries' state of charge.

-Working with higher voltages (220V is 18 times 12V) allows working with a lower current intensity, according to Ohm's law.
-In this way, thinner electrical conductors can be used, and losses due to the Joule effect are minimized.
+Working with higher voltages (220V is 18 times 12V) allows working with a lower current intensity in accordance with Ohm's law.
+In this way, thinner electrical conductors can be used and losses due to the Joule effect are minimized.

 The installation consists of one more element, the converter.
 Therefore, the reliability of the system decreases.

-The converter has some electrical losses to compensate by generating more electricity for the panels (5%).
+The converter has electrical losses to compensate by generating more electricity to the modules (5%).

 Main characteristics that define a converter